-In Anqi CMS, the article detail page is the core page where users obtain information when managing website content.In addition to the content of the article itself, displaying the category information and related tag list to visitors can greatly enhance the user experience, help visitors quickly understand the context of the article, and effectively strengthen the internal link structure of the website, which is very beneficial for search engine optimization (SEO).Next, we will discuss how to flexibly display these associated information on the article detail page of the Anqi CMS.
+When managing website content in AnQi CMS, the article detail page is the core page for users to obtain information.In addition to the content of the article itself, displaying the category information and related tag list to visitors can greatly enhance the user experience, help visitors quickly understand the context of the article, and effectively strengthen the internal link structure of the website, which is very beneficial for search engine optimization (SEO).Next, we will discuss how to flexibly display these related information on the article detail page of Anqi CMS.

-Display the category information of the article.
+Display the category information of the article

-Firstly, in the template of the article detail page (usually,{模型table}/detail.htmlIn it, you can already access the detailed data of the current article.
-To get the category information of the current article, we can make use ofarchiveDetailThis tag provides an object namedCategory.
-This field returns an object that includes category ID, name, link, and other complete information about the category.
+First, in the article detail page template (usually{模型table}/detail.htmlIn this case, you can access the detailed data of the current article.
+To get the classification information of the current article, we can usearchiveDetailTags to directly extract the classification object of the article.
+This tag provides a namedCategoryfield that returns a classification object containing complete information such as classification ID, name, and link.

 {% archiveDetail archiveCategory with name="Category" %}